Are Your Thoughts & Beliefs REALLY YOURS?

 To explain the concept of molding your thoughts and beliefs to someone else’s idea of what is or isn’t, we must take a look at how our minds work when it comes to believing or not believing that something exists.
+Whether it is true or not.
+This is especially important today when most of us get our news stories in single sentence alerts, and from single sources that already align with your belief system.
+Of course, this is exactly how we hope science doesn’t work.

 How is this done?